 Anti Bribery Policy

-This Policy covers:
+This policy covers:

 • the main areas of liability under the Bribery Act 2010;

-• the consequences of any breaches of this Policy.
+• the consequences of any breaches of this policy.

 Bribery Act 2010

-The Company is committed to complying with the Bribery Act 2010 in its business activities in the UK and overseas.
+Our organisation is committed to complying with the Bribery Act 2010 in its business activities in the UK and overseas.

-Under the Bribery Act 2010, a bribe is a financial or other type of advantage that is offered or requested with the:
+A bribe is a financial or other type of advantage that is offered or requested with the:

 • intention of inducing or rewarding improper performance of a function or activity; or